seanh/gedit-autoname/README.md

   (You have to enable autosaving under <kbd>Preferences</kbd> → <kbd>Editor</kbd> → <kbd>File Saving</kbd>.)

-* When you save a file it will be **renamed based on an excerpt of the contents** of the file.
+* When you save a file it will be **renamed based on the first line** of the file.

   You end up with filenames like `~/Desktop/YYYYMMDDHHMMSS My Pancake Recipe.txt`, so you can tell what the contents of each file are from the filename.

+  The title is derived from the first non-blank line of the file, truncated and with non-ASCII characters and extraneous whitespace removed.
+This works well with headings from markdown and similar markup languages, or simply with files that use the opening line as a title.
+If your file doesn't contain a title as such then the first line of text usually provides a reasonable preview of the contents.

   This enables a fast plain text note-taking flow: launch gedit (I have `gedit --new-window` bound to <kbd><kbd>Super</kbd> + <kbd>g</kbd></kbd>),